Burundi: Demographics

-As of October 2021, Burundi was estimated by the United Nations to have a population of 12,346,893, compared to only 2,456,000 in 1950.
-The population growth rate is 2.5 percent per year, more than double the average global pace, and a Burundian woman has on average 5.10 children, more than double the international fertility rate.
-Burundi had the tenth highest total fertility rate in the world, just behind Somalia, in 2021.
+As of October 2021, Burundi was estimated by the United Nations to have a population of 12,346,893, compared to 2,456,000 in 1950.
+The population growth rate is 2.5 percent per year, more than double the average global pace, and a Burundian woman has on average 5.0 children, more than double the international fertility rate.
+Burundi had the tenth highest total fertility rate in the world in 2021.
 Many Burundians have migrated to other countries as a result of the civil war.
 In 2006, the United States accepted approximately 10,000 Burundian refugees.

 Burundi remains an overwhelmingly rural society, with just 13% of the population living in urban areas in 2013.
 The population density of around 315 people per square kilometre (753 per sq mi) is the second highest in Sub-Saharan Africa.
 Roughly 85% of the population are of Hutu ethnic origin, 15% are Tutsi and fewer than 1% are indigenous Twa.
-Non-Africans in Burundi include approximately 3,000 Europeans and 2,000 South Asians.
+Non-Africans include approximately 3,000 Europeans and 2,000 South Asians.